vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/domains.rst

 Output formats
 ==============

-The default output format has maximum compatibility within Kai-C, but other tools like genome browsers won't be able to read it.
+The default output format has maximum compatibility within FAN-C, but other tools like genome browsers won't be able to read it.
 Export of insulation scores to a different format is simple.
 Just choose ``-output-format bed`` to export to BED file, ``-output-format gff`` to export to GFF format, or ``-output-format bigwig`` to export